 |CHURCH HOSTS BENEFIT CONCERT TO SUPPORT THE QMEA VIVA!
 SISTEMA MUSIC PROGRAM AT ST. GABRIEL SCHOOL|

-MONTREAL, MARCH 10, 2014 – I Medici di McGill, accompanied by the St. Gabriel Student Ensemble, recently performed a benefit concert to support the QMEA VIVA!
+MONTREAL, MARCH 10, 2014 – I Medici di McGill, accompanied by the St. Gabriel Student Ensemble, performed a benefit concert to support the QMEA VIVA!
 SISTEMA Music Program at the Pointe St. Charles primary school.
+On Friday, February 28 I Medici di McGill, celebrated their 25th Anniversary and performed a benefit concert to support the QMEA VIVA!
+SISTEMA Music Program at St. Gabriel School.

 St. Gabriel’s students are also involved with two outside music programs.
 The Viva!El Sistema program originated in Venezuela which encourages social change and social interaction through the teaching of violin and cello.
 It attracts 22 students from the school and the surrounding community who learn and practice two hours daily, four days a week.